mtpedro/brainfrick/README.md

 ```
 go get https://github.com/mtpedro/brainfrick
 ```
-Note that you have to first initialize you go project:
+Note that you have to first initialize your golang project:
 ```
 go mod init <your project home>
 ```